robertjskelton/robertjskelton.github.io/_posts/2018-05-16-pool-enclosure-replacement.markdown

 ![Screen](/images/pool/gutter_attached.jpg)

 After the screen was up, Alex and I (but mostly Alex) got to work installing lighting.
-There were awesome string lights on the old enclosure which were hooked up to an on/off switch, we wanted that same functionality, but better.
+There were awesome string lights in a zig-zag pattern on the old enclosure which were hooked up to an on/off switch, we wanted that same functionality, but better.
 Alex hooked up a system with pulleys that required attaching hooks at the top most point and a lower point on each side, so we needed to get up there.
 He made a ladder thing that went across the pool so you could reach the top with a 10 ft ladder.
 Check it out!

 ![Screen](/images/pool/ladder.jpg)
 ![Screen](/images/pool/alex.jpg)